jetbridge/cdk-nextjs/README.md

 3. Run `yarn build` after you made your changes and before you open a pull request

 ### Projen
 Don't manually update package.json or use npm CLI.
-Update dependencies in .projenrc.js then run npm projen.
+Update dependencies in .projenrc.js then run yarn projen.

 ## Breaking changes